RiceC-at-MasonHS/recommended-content-list/README.md

 If you prefer to test locally, copy `.env.example` to `.env` and populate `APPS_SCRIPT_WEB_APP_URL` with your Apps Script exec URL.
 Local testing will still use the placeholder manifest; CI replaces it for production.

+Important: `manifest.json` is generated at CI time from `manifest.template.json`.
+Do not manually edit or commit `manifest.json` in `main` — it is intentionally produced during the deploy step so secrets are not stored on the branch.
+If you find a `manifest.json` in the repository, delete it to avoid confusion; the CI will recreate it for the published site.

 ## Features

 - Basic layout and styling